 - Damage caps.
 The state imposes damage caps on noneconomic damages like pain and suffering.
 These caps are $350,000 per injured patient and $1.05 million overall for medical malpractice cases.

 How Do I Determine How Much My Pain and Suffering Is Worth?

 To determine how much your pain and suffering is worth, a judge will consider many factors.
 Some of these factors include the nature of the incident, as well as the amount of evidence and the credibility of any witnesses.
 The judge will also consider your age, as well as the type of injury.
 How the injury affects your overall quality of life and future is another serious factor the judge will review.

 One of the key components, when suing a doctor for pain and suffering, is providing evidence.
 Evidence of pain and suffering often involves showing the quality of life the patient enjoyed before the injury.
 For example, was he or she active?
 Did they have busy weekends?
 Did they enjoy time with friends and family members?
 Pictures and testimonies from friends can help paint a good picture of how the medical injury impacted your quality of life.

 Contact Our Rock Hill Medical Malpractice Lawyers

 If you or someone you love suffered an injury and you believe medical malpractice is to blame, then we can help.
-At the Law Offices of F. Craig Wilkerson, Jr., our Rock Hill medical malpractice lawyers know how to hold negligent physicians and institutions accountable.
+At the Law Offices of Wilkerson, Jones & Wilkerson, our Rock Hill medical malpractice lawyers know how to hold negligent physicians and institutions accountable.
 We believe in helping injured patients put their lives back together after a devastating medical injury.
 Our lawyers work tirelessly to help injured patients obtain justice after medical malpractice.
 Call us today at (803) 324-7200 or fill out our confidential contact form for a free initial consultation.